Libraries have a wealth of events and services that are severely underutilized due to the frustrating nature of current channels of discovery.

 Home page

-I changed the header of the book section to “your books” rather than featured books to give the home screen a more personalized feel.
+I changed the book section header to “your books” to give the home screen a more personalized feel.

-I also removed the book info because the book covers are indicative enough if it's the user's own books.
+I also removed book info— the book covers are indicative enough if it's the user's own books.

 Before